BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for both warm days and cool evenings.
-Don't forget sunscreen, a hat, and sunglasses, as the sun can be intense.
-Comfortable walking shoes are essential for exploring the city on foot.
+Pack light, comfortable clothing suitable for both warm days and cooler evenings.
+Sunscreen, a hat, and sunglasses are essential due to the strong sun.
+Comfortable walking shoes are a must for exploring the city on foot.

 Weather Details